shpml/fundamentals/11_chapter/05_lesson.md

 }
 ```

-We could even choose to only operate on every third element by changing the value we increment i, like so (see `i += 3` ?):
+We could even choose to only operate on every third element by changing the value at which we increment `i`, like so (see `i += 3` ?):

 ```javascript
 for (var i = 2; i < tempsInF.length; i += 3) {